mapircamera/Kernel/interfacing-with-kernel/software-interface/mcc/changing-camera-settings/auto-exposure-settings.md

 3.2MP Sensors: **1/250**
 14MP Sensors: **1/500**

+#####Note: Due to the way the 14.4MP Kernel sensor is triggered to insure synced exposures in an array you may experience large portions of the captured media having over-exposed pixels if the shutter speed is not set to 1/500s or faster (i.e. 1/1000s).

 ####F Stop:

 Match the F-stop value as close as possible to the f-stop (aperture) of the lens you are using.
 More information [here](../content/kernel-lenses.html).